yourskc/tests-on-fisheye-object-detection/README.md

 # Tests on Fisheye Object Detection

 It is a note about tests of an AI model.
-We hope to have a understanding about the capability and accuracy
+We hope to have an understanding about the capability and accuracy
 of the AI model for the object detection on fisheye images.
 Part 1 is the AI model, Part 2 is a road fisheye image dataset.
 Part 3 is the compilation of the model from pytorch to onnx, then to DRP-AI_TVM.